 We can open a sub-account for you called STAMPS if you wish to continue saving after you borrow.
 The funds in the Stamp account are not held against the loan and are available to you at any time.

-Yes definitely, whether you pay weekly, fortnightly or monthly, it’s vital they you pay on time and do not constantly change your repayments.
+Yes definitely, whether you pay weekly, fortnightly or monthly, it’s vital that you pay on time and do not constantly change your repayments.
 The date you draw down your loan determines when your repayments are due.
 Interest is added daily and if you are not consistent with your repayments, it can cause interest arrears to build up.

 For example, if paying weekly, and you draw down your loan on a Friday, then the payment is due every Friday.
 If paying fortnightly, the first payment is due two weeks later and every two weeks thereafter.
 If paying monthly, your payment is due on the draw down date each month; paying later than this date will result in arrears building.